tuticapi/mockup/mockup/GETTING_STARTED.md

 # Upgrade from pre-2.0 to 2.0 based Mockup patterns

-Since version 2.0, Mockup uses the Patternslib scanner and it's registry.
+Since version 2.0, Mockup uses the Patternslib scanner and its registry.
 This allows us to: Use Patternslib patterns with Mockup/Plone and use Mockup patterns with Patternslib outside of Plone.
-The integration with Patternslib require that some small changes be made to newly developed Mockup patterns:
+The integration with Patternslib requires some small changes to be made to newly developed Mockup patterns:

 1. Patterns should now use pat-registry as dependency instead of mockup-registry.